Bohannon banks long, late 3, No. 24 Iowa beats Indiana 80-77

 And in the blink of an eye, the ball banked off the backboard and through the net with 0.8 seconds to give No. 24 Iowa an 80-77 victory over Indiana in the first of Saturday’s two semifinals.

 Bohannon scored just 12 points against the surprising ninth-seeded Hoosiers.
 But he made three big 3s in the final 2 1/2 minutes to give the fifth-seeded Hawkeyes (25-9) their third win in three days.
-One more and they'll have their first conference tourney crown since 2006, which is part of the reason Bohannon returned this season.
+Next up, they’ll face No. 9 Purdue on Sunday and try to clinch their first conference tourney crown since 2006, which is part of the reason Bohannon returned this season.

 While they may not have advanced without Bohannon’s late-game shots, they still needed all-conference forward Keegan Murray to do some work, too.
 He finished with 32 points and nine rebounds and put himself in position for another board, just in case Bohannon missed.